 Responsive web design is a practice of creating websites that are versatile and can be accessed through any device.
-The adaptability is attributed to its reliability on media attributes.
-Recent advancements have brought this approach to HTML email universe.
+The adaptability is attributed to its reliance on media attributes.
+Recent advancements have brought this approach to the HTML email universe.

 The application part of this approach was quite evident with flexible images, fluid grids and media queries.

-Very soon the CSS elements were part of the Gmail platform.
-Even though the imagery is blocked by email clients, efficiency aspect of responsive design took over the retail emails.
-That’s because, traditional emails are often imaged only and without any HTML text optimization.
+Very soon the CSS elements were part of the gmail platform.
+Even though the imagery is blocked by email clients, the efficiency aspect of responsive design took over the retail emails.
+That’s because traditional emails are often imaged only and without any HTML text optimization.